Advanced

 # => node_modules, .git, *.md, testsKey Takeaway: Claude generates multi-stage Dockerfiles separating build and runtime.
 Uses Alpine Linux base and production-only dependencies for minimal images.

-Why It Matters: Large Docker images slow deployments and increase storage costs.
-Multi-stage builds significantly reduce image size while maintaining functionality.
-AI Dockerfile optimization applies best practices (Alpine, non-root user, minimal layers).
+Why It Matters: Large Docker images slow deployments by increasing pull times across all cluster nodes and consuming significant registry storage costs.
+Multi-stage builds dramatically reduce production image size while maintaining full runtime functionality.
+AI Dockerfile optimization consistently applies production best practices including Alpine base images, non-root user execution, minimal layer counts, and production-only dependency installation.
+Teams deploying to Kubernetes benefit directly from faster pod startup times when image sizes decrease.

 Example 72: Kubernetes Manifest Generation